spring-attic/spring-gemfire-examples/README.md

 * replicated-cs - Similar to the above with a client-server configuration
 * partitioned - Demonstrates the use of a partitioned region and a custom PartitionResolver
 * persistence - Demonstrates the use of persistent backup and disk overflow
-* transaction - Demonstrates the use of GemFire transactions
-* write-through - Demonstrates synchronous updates to a database
+* write-through - Demonstrates loading data from and executing synchronous (write-through) or asynchronous(write-behind) updates to a database*
-* write-behind - Demonstrates asynchronous updates to a database
 * function - Demonstrates the use of GemFire function execution

 # Advanced